 In the poem, the idyllic is represented by the warm April evening and the relaxing atmosphere as the speaker and his wife sit outside on their lawn.
 The pedestrian aspect is introduced with the mention of the broken window-pane and the practical tasks that need to be done around the house.
 The arrival of the young son interrupts this idyllic moment with his practical need for dinner and the disagreement between the wife and son over when he should eat.
 Despite the interruption, the moment is ultimately resolved with laughter and the three of them coming together to go into the house.
 The idyllic and pedestrian aspects coexist as the peaceful evening is briefly disrupted by everyday concerns.

 State one unspoken thought’:

 The statement explains the subtle relationship between a wife and a husband.
 It depicts both sides of a relationship.
 When both are in a heated argument, both of them think the same and read the thoughts of each other.
-Apart from being a wife and a husband they are parents to a seven year old boy.
+Apart from being a wife and a husband, they are parents to a seven-year-old boy.
 They possess the same feelings towards their child who they want to be disciplined.
-When the son demands dinner from his mother, she points a finger and asks him to stay quiet as there was an ongoing discussion which he was interrupting.
-The child who was impatient continued to nag.
-The parents gave a look to each other as they agreed that the discussion was interrupted, even if the father was least interested.
-Later he agreed that the little boy should be given dinner immediately as per his logic and wits.
-During this situation, both of them think of the same thing, it is the parenthood which binds them together other than their own relationship.
+When the son demands dinner from his mother, she points a finger and asks him to stay quiet as there is an ongoing discussion that he is interrupting.
+The child, who was impatient, continued to nag.
+The parents looked at each other as they agreed that the discussion was interrupted, even if the father was least interested.
+Later, he agreed that the little boy should be given dinner immediately as per his logic and wits.
+During this situation, both of them think of the same thing, it is parenthood which binds them together other than their own relationship.
 They looked at each other to understand what the other person was thinking and realised that it was the same.